 A History of Shelties

-The Sheltie Breed Origins
+The Sheltie Ancestry

 The most likely explanation of the Sheltie's origins is a Scandinavian herding dog, perhaps a Spitz breed similar to the modern Icelandic Sheepdog.
 Their thick double coats made them well equipped to deal with harsh winters and they were excellent working dog candidates for the islands of Scotland.

 After being imported into the Shetland Islands in the 1700s, the original Spitz breed was extensively crossed with mainland working collies.
 These included the Border Collie and Rough Collie, along with other breeds like the now extinct Greenland Yakki, the King Charles Spaniel, and the Pomeranian.